marie-nde/discord_bot_ac/README.md

 - Possibility to reset every data (passport, dodocode, waiting list).
 - A random game with cards.
 - A hidden command which can only be used by me.
+- Creation of a wishlist with several items.

 In coming :
-- System of wishlist and list of crafts
+- System of list of crafts
-- A command help
+- A help command

 I'll add a wiki of every command once the bot is finished.